mckn-larp/house-rules/3-Gameplay/2-BACKGROUNDS.md

 - **Library x4:** 1 uncommon Lore (up to level 4)
 - **Library x5:** 1 rare/unusual Lore (up to level 2)

+Lores are classified as *Common* if they are in-genre.
+They are *Uncommon* if they are genre-tangential (Garou learning about Spirits, Sabbat learning about Camarilla.)
+They are *Rare* if they are out-of-genre.
+All these classifications are determined by the storyteller staff.

 ## Influences

 Handled as per *Dark Epics*, using the same stacking rules described above.